 We have incurred losses and negative cash flows from operations since our inception.
-As of June 30, 2020, we had an accumulated deficit of \$170.8 million, and we expect to continue to incur net losses for the foreseeable future.
-We expect our current level of research and development expenses to remain relatively constant for the remainder of 2020 and increase in 2021 due to enrollment of the ENVASARC trial as we expect to initiate this registration enabling study of envafolimab in UPS/MFS in the second half of 2020.
+As of June 30, 2021, we had an accumulated deficit of \$193.1 million, and we expect to continue to incur net losses for the foreseeable future.
+We expect our current level of research and development expenses to increase in 2021 due to the continued enrollment of the ENVASARC trial.
 Given we do not anticipate any revenues from product sales in the foreseeable future, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third party funding, and licensing or collaboration arrangements.